 The term "net capital gain" means the amount by which your net long-term capital gain for the year is more than your net short-term capital loss.

 Tax on qualified dividends.
-Generally, the maximum tax rate for qualified dividends is 15%
+Generally, the maximum tax rate for qualified dividends is 15% dends, use Worksheet 2-7 on page 42 to figure the amount to enter on line 12.

-Worksheet 2-9.
-Amended Estimated Tax Worksheet-Illustrated